carmelocoding/comp3005_a3_q1/README.md

 removes a student from the table

 Connects to the database and runs a query to deletes a student and their info from the table.
 This is done by finding the student with the given Id. (? is replaced by studentId using pstmt.setInt())

+# Contents:

+a3_students.sql: sql file that creates the students table

+Main.java: code to put into the maven based Java program as the "Main" class

+DBExampleComp3005.zip: all contents of the java program if needed in addition to Main.java by itself